 Be sure post math joy during Global Math Week for sure.
 (And all year long too!)

 Yes!
 And we can say that with confidence.
 During our inaugural Global Math Week in 2017 over 1.7 million students took part in the global event, and folk have been continuing to play with Exploding Dots and other activities ever since.
-Thirteen months later that number grew to well over 5 million!
+We’ve grown to well beyond 6 million participants now.

 So, don’t miss out!
-Register!
 Plan to do something – big or little – with your fabulous students.
-Be sure to let us know you are part of the community: register!
+Be sure to let us know you are part of the community.

 This is a wonderful and amazing global phenomenon.
 Make sure you and your students count!